fenago/kafka-advanced/labs/Lab13-1/README.md

-# LAB Stream 1-1 Kafka Word Count Example
+# Lab Stream 13-1 Kafka Word Count Example

 Welcome to the session Stream 1-1 lab.
 The work for this lab is done in `~/kafka-advanced/labs/Lab13-1`.
 In this lab, you are going to run the Kafka Word Count Example.